Barbara Walters Fast Facts

 1992 - Wins a News & Documentary Emmy for Outstanding Interview/Interviewer (Segment) for "Arthur Seale/Patricia Reso Interviews - No Way Out."

-1996 - Wins a Peabody award for the "20/20" episode, "The Journey of Christopher Reeve."
+1996 - Wins a Peabody award for the "20/20" episode "The Journey of Christopher Reeve."

 1997-May 16, 2014 - Co-host of "The View."